ironhack-labs/lab-passport-roles/README.md

 - Integrate form validation in order to:
   - Ensure all fields from all forms are filled before submitting to the database.
   - Signup: avoid weak passwords.
 8 characters as minimum length, one number required.
-  - Signup: ensure the user is properly informed when truing to signup with an already taken username.
+  - Signup: ensure the student is properly informed when trying to signup with an already taken username.
-- Add a security layer on the user profile and course details routes, both containing an ID on the URL:
+- Add a security layer on the student profile and course details routes, both containing an ID on the URL:
   - Ensure the requested ID matches the MongoDB ID format to avoid your application to crash.
   - Avoid your application to crash when requested ID does not retrieve any results from the database.
-- Allow users assist to any course they want:
+- Allow student assist to any course they want:
-  - Include a "Join course" button on every course to add that user to the `students` field from the course model.
+  - Include a "Join course" button on every course to add that student to the `students` field from the course model.
-  - Render the list of assistants on every the course view.
+  - Render the list of student assistants on every the course view.

 Happy coding! :heart: